AkankshyaPany/jupyterhouseprice/README.md

-# jupyterhouseprice
+# housepriceprediction
-To predict the price of houses based on specific features of house.
-Predicting the house prices using LINEAR REGRESION.
+Predicting the house prices based on specific features of house using LINEAR REGRESION.

 This project applies basic machine learning concepts that accurately predicts real estate price in chennai.